Managing A Karaoke Show Singer Rotation

 When the Host say no more songs they should mean it.
 However if a patron can logically explain that they have accidentally been missed in the singer rotation the Host should concede and put them in as the next singer.
-And the Host should explain to the audience that they missed their turn which is why they are next to sing.
-That person is then returned to their original place in the singer rotation.
+The Host should explain to the audience that they missed their turn which is why they are next to sing.
+That person is then returned to their original place in the singer rotation after their performance.

 Ending The Show

-In the last half hour of the karaoke show the Host should announce that there will only be five more songs and list who will definitely be singing.
-This make closing the show easier and avoids disappointing participants.
+In the last half hour of the karaoke show the Host should announce that there will only be five more songs and announce the next four participants who will definitely be singing.
+This makes closing the show easier and avoids disappointing participants.
 Should participants feel they have not been fairly treated this can be address with time to actually do something about it.
-One or two more singers can be accommodated without going over time.
+In most cases one or two more singers can be accommodated without going over time.